janlelis/whirly/README.md

 - Interval is milliseconds, but don't rely on exact timing
 - Will not do anything if stream is not a real console (or `non_tty: true` is passed)
 - Colors not working?
 Be sure to include the [paint](https://github.com/janlelis/paint/) gem in your Gemfile
-- Don't set very short intervals (or it might affect performance substantly)
+- Don't set very short intervals (or it might affect performance substantially)

 ## MIT License